namora-fernando/justy-transactions-scraper/README.md

 ⚠️ **Disclaimer**:
 - This project is not affiliated with, endorsed by, or officially connected to **ESB POS** in any way.
-- The scraper was built as a workaround for missing export features and is intended only for internal analytics.
+- The scraper was built as a workaround for missing export features from ESB POS and is intended only for internal analytics.
-- The data that represented on the sample data, is only a sample of all real data
+- The data that represented on the sample data, is only a sample of all data.
+However, the tools can be used for all real data without boundary of the date.

 ---

-## ✨ Features
+## Features  :
-- 🔄 Automated scraping of POS transaction history
+- Automated scraping of POS transaction history
-- 📂 Export transactions into CSV format for downstream analytics (e.g., Power BI)
+- Export transactions into CSV format for downstream analytics (e.g., Power BI)
-- ⚡ Scales to handle thousands of transactions without manual copy-paste
+- Scales to handle thousands of transactions without manual copy-paste

 ---